 KB article for Windows version of Plesk.

-Select Key Pair to be used for connection to the instance. (existing Key Pair is required for connection to the Plesk instance).
+Select the Key Pair to be used for connection to the instance.
+(The existing Key Pair is required for connection to the Plesk instance.)

-5. When instance is deployed – Click Visit Your Software link – the page with your subscription will be opened:
+When the instance is deployed, click the Visit Your Software link; the page with your subscription will be opened:

-7. (Optional) Attach your Elastic IP to the instance, and wait while the IP and its Public DNS will be configured.
+(Optional) Attach your Elastic IP to the instance, and wait while the IP and its Public DNS are configured.

-8. Connect to the instance via SSH.
-Update system packages with
+Connect to the instance via SSH.
+Update system packages with the following:

 # yum update